Daedalus-op/summer-with-chips/Day 3/FIR Filter.md

 }
 ```

-As one in the report can see, the overhead is nearly gone and with 1058 cycles really close the the optimal Latency of 1024 cycles.
+As one in the report can see, the overhead is nearly gone and with 1058 cycles really close the the optimal Latency of 1024 cycles.<br>

 ![FIR res2](../assets/fir_res2.avif)